API testing overview

 Yes!
 Like browser tests, API tests can be edited and updated by clicking on the Edit test button on the Test Details page.

 How does mabl execute an API test in the cloud?

 Mabl executes API tests using virtualized cloud infrastructure.
 The same logic used to execute API tests locally in the mabl desktop application is used to execute API tests in the cloud.
 Responses from your servers are captured and displayed in the Test Output page.

-Any API test that's run in the cloud will count against your allotment.
-Local runs of both API and browser tests do not impact your allotment in any way.
+Local runs of both API and browser tests, including steps run in the mabl Trainer and API Test Editor, do not impact your allotment in any way.